 Where Measured: Students are assessed in the fall in the required course:

 FE620 Pricing and Hedging

-How Measured: Student presentations are review in class, and student essays are assessed for writing skills by submitting to MGT898.
+How Measured: Student presentations are reviewed in class, and student essays are assessed for writing skills by submitting to MGT898.
 Feedback is provided to each individual student.

 Closing the Loop: Actions taken on specific objectives